duartegroup/metallicious/docs/source/tutorials.rst

 As default *metallicious* has a library of the templates parametrized using D3BJ-PBE0/def2-SVP and they are saved in directory of *metallicious* in library folder.
 One might however opt for higher level of theory or include implicit solvent effect.
 The easiest is to create new directory for library of templates.
-This requires only change of the library_directory, as there are not templates inside, we need to parametrize them using new method:
+This requires only change of the library_directory, as there are no templates inside, we need to parametrize them using new method:

 .. code-block:: python